 Wake up in the rolling hills of Swaziland on day two, ready to explore the beautiful area and colourful local culture.
 Today we are treated to a Swazi cultural experience, offering a glimpse into local traditions and rural life in Swaziland.
 Watch as skilled dancers perform traditional-style dancing and maybe get invited to join in!

 Later in the day, you can embark on a guided walk or game drive in Hlane Park or Mlilwane Sanctuary (depending on where our accommodation is located).

 Begin day three with an optional game drive in Hlane Royal National Park, going in search of the wildlife and birds inhabiting this scenic natural area.
 Then we leave the hills of Swaziland behind, travelling across into neighbouring Mozambique, located on the coast of East Africa.

 Driving through rural Mozambique we make our way towards Maputo, the capital of Mozambique.
 By-passing the bustling port city, we head to our accommodation nearby, on Macaneta Island.
-We cross the channel separating the small island from the mainland by bridge and enjoy a relaxed evening free of city bustle.
+We cross the channel separating the small island from the mainland by bridge and enjoy a relaxed evening just outside the city.

 We get an early start on day four, as we have a long drive ahead of us.
 Making our way northeast through rural Mozambique we head to Barra Beach, just north of Inhambane.

 Barra Beach is located on the tip of the Barra Peninsula, which lies between the Inhambane Estuary and the Indian Ocean.
 This tropical paradise boasts long, sandy beaches fringed with lush vegetation.
 The warm, turquoise waters are ideal for swimming and are also dotted with varied coral reefs that offer excellent diving.